tiffanyfay/opentelemetry-training/tutorial/content/exercises/otel_in_action/_index.md

 The following diagram explains the architecture:

-- there is an simple underlying polylot, multi-service application
+- there is an simple underlying polyglot, multi-service application
   - the components are implemented in Java (Spring Boot) and Python (Flask)
   - two alternate frontends connect to a backend part, which in turn connects to a Postgres database
   - there is a simple load generator, which continuously sends requests to the frontend components